mine-man3000/docs/docs/installing-linux.md

 Thanks to recent advancements in the chrultrabook community, Linux works really well on most Chromebooks.

 ### Installation:
+1. Create a Linux (Fedora/Arch/Debian 12) USB.
+Ubuntu and Ubuntu based distros have outdated packages and thus are not supported.
+2. Plug the USB Drive into the chromebook.
+3. Turn on the chromebook, and let it boot the USB drive.
-1. Create & install Linux as you would on any other device
+4. install as you would on any other computer.
-2. (TODO)

 ### Fixing Audio